jjshao-ms/azure-docs-sdk-dotnet/api/overview/azure/preview/communication.phonenumbers-readme.md

 ### SIP routing client

 Direct routing feature allows connecting customer-provided telephony infrastructure to Azure Communication Resources.
-In order to setup routing configuration properly, customer needs to supply the SIP trunk configuration and SIP routing rules for calls.
+In order to setup routing configuration properly, customer needs to supply the SIP domains configuration, the SIP trunk configuration and SIP routing rules for calls.
 SIP routing client provides the necessary interface for setting this configuration.

 When a call is made, the system tries to match the destination number with regex number patterns of defined routes.
 The first route to match the number will be selected.
 The order of regex matching is the same as the order of routes in configuration, therefore the order of routes matters.
 Once a route is matched, the call is routed to the first trunk in the route's trunks list.
 If the trunk is not available, next trunk in the list is selected.